 It’s one of the most effective methods to share your company story, where you have some time to make your case.
 Don’t waste a great opportunity to showcase the very best of your brand with presentation mistakes you can easily avoid.

 1.)
-Insufficient preparation
+Lack of preparation

 Presentation prep should go beyond putting together PowerPoint slides.
 While slide design is certainly important (as we’ll discuss later on), you should also take the time to do some research, prepare your materials, and practice your delivery.